EntySquare/matrix-react-sdk/.github/PULL_REQUEST_TEMPLATE.md

 Notes: Add super cool feature

-Changes in this project also generate changelogs in Element Web.
+Changes in this project also generate changelogs in Redleaves Web.
 To disable this, use the following:

 element-web notes: none